tc45/CrewAI-Studio/docs/AUGMENT_GUIDELINES.md

 - Organize tests to mirror the application structure
 - Use pytest as the testing framework
 - Aim for high test coverage, especially for critical components
+- Tests should be automatically run and validated at the end of each implementation section

 ## Logging Guidelines